Maison de Balzac

-The Maison de Balzac (/fr/, Balzac's House) is a writer's house museum in the former residence of French novelist Honoré de Balzac (1799–1850).
-It is located in the 16th arrondissement at 47, rue Raynouard, Paris, France, and open daily except Mondays and holidays; admission to the house is free, but a fee is charged for its temporary exhibitions.
-The nearest métro and RER stations are Passy and Avenue du Président Kennedy.
+The Maison de Balzac (/fr/; 'House of Balzac') is a writer's house museum in Paris in the former residence of French novelist Honoré de Balzac (1799–1850).
+It is located in the 16th arrondissement at 47, Rue Raynouard.
+It is open daily except Mondays and holidays; admission to the house is free, but a fee is charged for its temporary exhibitions.
+The nearest Métro and RER stations are Passy and Avenue du Président Kennedy.

 The modest house, with its courtyard and garden, is located within the residential district of Passy near the Bois de Boulogne.
 Having fled his creditors, Balzac rented its top floor from 1840 to 1847, under his housekeeper's name (Mr. de Breugnol).
 It was acquired by the city of Paris in 1949, and is now one of the city's three literary museums, along with the Maison de Victor Hugo and the Musée de la Vie Romantique (George Sand).
 It is the only one of Balzac's many residences still in existence.

 Balzac's five-room apartment was located on the top floor, at three levels, and as today opened into the garden.
 Here he edited La Comedie humaine and wrote some of his finest novels, including La Rabouilleuse, Une ténébreuse affaire, and La Cousine Bette.
 Although the writer's furniture was dispersed after his widow's death, the museum now contains Balzac's writing desk and chair, his turquoise-studded cane by Lecointe (1834), and his tea kettle and a coffee pot given to him by Zulma Carraud in 1832.